A question I get asked all the time is, ‘what’s the best form of cardio for fat loss?’

 Neither is right or wrong, it just needs the correct approach.

 The bottom line?
 In most cases, consistency trumps technicality.
 If you want to lose body fat, choose a cardio that you enjoy and are most likely to stick to.
-We are we do most, not what we do sometimes!
+We are what we do most, not what we do sometimes!

 Hope this helps, but if you need any further advice please drop me a line.